-A criminal charge can change your life.
+A criminal charge in East Brunswick can change your life.
 It is a frightening situation.
 If convicted, you not only face large fines and possible jail time, but a limit on future occupations, finances, and even housing.
 If you are still in school, you could face expulsion.

 That is why the right representation at this difficult time is crucial.
 If you have been arrested, it is important to get in touch with a Middlesex criminal lawyer as soon as possible.
 An experienced criminal attorney in New Jersey can craft a defense to help lessen or dismiss any potential consequences you may be facing.Criminal Charges

 Unlike most other jurisdictions, New Jersey law does not break offenses down between felonies and misdemeanors.
-Instead, the Garden State uses a degree system to classify the severity of a crime.
+Instead, there is a degree system to classify the severity of a crime in East Brunswick and Middlesex.
 A disorderly persons charge, for example, is a lesser offense, usually equivalent to a misdemeanor in other states.

 A charge in the first through fourth degrees is the same as a felony, with the fourth-degree being the least serious charge.
 However, a person convicted of a fourth-degree charge still faces a fine of up to $10,000 and up to 18 months in jail.
-To combat such penalties, it is crucial that an individual consult with a criminal attorney in Monmouth immediately.Areas of Representation
+To combat such penalties, it is crucial that an individual consults with a criminal attorney in Middlesex immediately.Areas of Representation